EMacambini: Threatened eviction

-In November 2008, the community of eMacambini held a 5,000 strong march of about 10 km to protest the proposed AmaZulu World development to be built by Ruwaad Holdings from Dubai.
-Earlier in the year, Ruwaad signed a memorandum of understanding with KZN Premier S’bu Ndebele.
-The planned R44m development by Ruwaad will occupy 16,500ha.
-In addition to the AmaZulu World Theme Park, plans include the largest shopping centre in Africa, a game reserve, six golf courses, residential facilities, sports fields and a statue of Shaka at the Thukela river mouth.
-To achieve this, the proposed development necessitates that the eMacambini community is going to be displaced from their rural land and rehoused on less land in a suburban township.
-If the plan goes ahead, 29 schools, 300 churches, three clinics and brand-new RDP houses will be demolished.
-Especially relevant to the community would be the demolishing of ancestral graves.
-In all, between 20,000 and 50,000 people in the region will be forcibly removed.
+In November 2008, the community of eMacambini held a 5,000 strong march of about 10 km to protest against the proposed AmaZulu World development slated to be built by Ruwaad Holdings from Dubai.
+Earlier in the year, Ruwaad had signed a memorandum of understanding with KZN Premier S’bu Ndebele.
+The planned R44m development by Ruwaad would have occupied 16,500ha.
+In addition to the AmaZulu World Theme Park, plans included the largest shopping mall in Africa, a game reserve, six golf courses, residential facilities, sports fields and a statue of Shaka at the Thukela river mouth.
+To achieve this, the proposed development necessitated that the eMacambini community be displaced from their rural land and rehoused on less land in a suburban township.
+If the plan went ahead, 29 schools, 300 churches, three clinics and brand-new RDP houses would have been demolished.
+Especially relevant to the community was the proposal to demolishing ancestral graves.
+In all, between 20,000 and 50,000 people in the region would have been forcibly removed if the plan had gone ahead.

 Protest

 On 4 December 2008, the eMacambini community blockaded the N2 and R102 freeways to protest S'bu Ndebele's non-reply to their memorandum handed over in a previous march.
 Police responded with rubber bullets injuring about 50 people and arresting 10.
 There were reports that many shot were innocent bystanders pulled out of their homes.
 There are also reports that many of the 10 people arrested were refused medical treatment.
 Police have justified their actions by claiming that residents threw stones at oncoming cars.
+As a result of the road blockades the deal was called off and the people remain on their land.